prometheus/docs/content/docs/instrumenting/clientlib_guidelines.md

 ---
-title: Client Library Guidelines
+title: Client library guidelines
 sort_rank: 2
 ---

-# Client Library Guidelines
+# Client library guidelines

 This document covers what functionality and API Prometheus client libraries should offer, with the aim of consistency across libraries, making the easy use